Chapter 16. System Database Configuration

 - JNDI Configuration and Encryption

 The CloverDX Server license, as well as user's information, event listeners and other services, are saved in a database.
-For stability and performance reasons, the default Apache Derby database is not supported for production environment; therefore, you should choose one of the supported DB systems.
+For stability and performance reasons, the default Apache Derby database is not supported for production environment, it is supported for evaluation purposes with Tomcat 9 application container only; therefore, you should choose one of the supported DB systems.

 Since CloverDX Server stores important data in a database, you should create a system database and set up a working connection before you activate the Server with license and configure it.

 For details on how to set up a connection to an external system database, see the list of examples below.
 The examples contain details on creating databases in DB systems supported by CloverDX Server and configuring a working connection between the database and the Server.